Have your book read to you with one click - new in Book Creator for Chrome and all books published online.

 Read to me was added to Book Creator for Chrome today.
 Books can be read aloud using your device’s text-to-speech capabilities.
 Book Creator can also highlight the words as they are read and turn the pages automatically.
 Try it out here: https://t.co/Q6QOGfSUiZ @BookCreatorApp— Leslie Fisher (@lesliefisher) April 27, 2018

-Dan is the founder of Red Jumper and the developer of Book Creator.
+Dan is the founder of Tools for Schools and the Chief Product Officer of Book Creator.
 He is married to the children’s author Ally Kennen, and they have 4 great kids.